 Please contact your insurance company to verify benefits.

 Please bring your insurance card with you, or a copy of the front and back of your parent’s card.
 We work very hard to keep your out-of-pocket expenses to a minimum but we can not guarantee insurance coverage/payment.

-The primary purpose of student health insurance is to keep students in school so they can graduate and realize their professional and career dreams.
-StudentResources’ student health plans are custom designed to meet the needs of our client schools and their students and most plans are tailored around a school’s Student Health Center.
+The primary purpose of health insurance in college is to keep students in school so they can graduate and realize their professional and career dreams.

 The Young Invincibles, a national advocacy organization for young Americans between the ages of 18 and 34, provides a free online information toolkit to give students and families valuable information about health care coverage.
 Their Getting Covered website explains insurance options for students in every state and provides other resources for graduating young adults.

 If you are turning 26 years old, moving to a new home, getting married, or having a baby, you may be able to enroll in health insurance!
 If you are facing one of these life-changing events, make sure that you get covered.
 Hurry–you may only have a limited time to get insurance!

 Office Charges for the most common services at GHC

 | Office Visit